 “TV viewing time may be associated with a loss of life that is comparable to other major chronic disease risk factors such as physical inactivity and obesity.”

-A 2012 study by IDI Heart and Diabetes Institute reported that the average Australian is spending 9 hours a day sitting and this sedentary lifestyle is having serious affect on your health.
+A 2012 study by IDI Heart and Diabetes Institute reported that the average Australian is spending 9 hours a day sitting and this sedentary lifestyle is having a serious effect on your health.

 So, is it time to toss your old desk?

 Not so fast.
-Standing all day can have its complications too; which is why many safety conscious business’ are opting for sit-stand desks so employees can switch between the two.
+Standing all day can have its complications too; which is why many safety-conscious businesses’ are opting for sit-stand desks so employees can switch between the two.

 So for those businesses with an eye on building a good safety culture in their business maybe it’s time to make the switch.
 Haven’t you heard?
 Sitting is the new smoking.